folio-org/mod-copycat/doc/getting-started.md

 This installs `yaz4j-1.6.0.jar` into the local Maven repository.

-Because we used the `bundle` profile, the jar file includes a shared object.
+Because `bundle` profile was specified, the jar file includes a shared object.
-If running on same platform as we compile, that's fine.
+If running on same platform, that's fine.
 If not, you'll have to ship a shared object separately and install it in the path.
 The shared object is installed in `target/native` in all cases (whether bundle is specified or not).